nesseratious/AR-Navigation/README.md

 Class that represents a single room in the target area.
 It can be literally a room or just a small sub-area.

-Usage: Place it anywhere on the map segment and attach it to this segment.
+Usage: Place it anywhere on the map segment and attach it to the segment.

 Public properties:

 - Size: Vector2D - Stores size of the room.
 Adjustable in design-time.
-If set to (0.0, 0.0) the room will set it's size automatically depending on it's surrounding.
+If set to zero the room will set its size automatically depending on its surrounding.
 The default value is (0.0, 0.0).

 - Height: Float - Defines height of the room.
 The default value is 3.0.

-- Title: Text - Stores localizable text that describes the room.
+- Title: Text - Stores a localizable text that describes the room.
 The default value is "No Title".

-- Floor: Text - Stores localizable text that describes room's floor.
+- Floor: Text - Stores a localizable text that describes rooms floor.
 The default value is "First Floor".

-- DebugMaterial: Material - Stores a material that will be applied to room's mesh.
+- DebugMaterial: Material - Stores a material that will be applied to rooms mesh.
 For debuging purposes only, will be hidden in game.
 The default value is null.

 - Type: Enum - Stores a type of the room.
 Can be "Room", "Corridor", "Staircase" or "Other".
 The default value is "Room".